olvmky/azure-project-one/README.md

 - Docker build and push
 - deploy to Kubernetes

-Has access to Granfana with Loki & Prometheus
+Has access to Granfana with Loki & Prometheus for monitoring.